-all about All Saints Church
+all about All Saints and St Christopher's Churches

 St Christopher's church sits by the A251 Faversham Road at the apex of the village green.
 It was once a hall house and still retains many period features.
 It became the village school, but after the second world war was used for worship when All Saints was declared unsafe.
 Nowadays it is the focus for Sunday worship from October to May.

-CHURCHWARDENS' NOTES FOR DECEMBER
+CHURCHWARDENS' DECEMBER MAGAZINE NOTES

 We have just taken a look at last December’s magazine!

 How busy we were with a Carol Service on the afternoon of the 18th and a Midnight Service on Christmas Eve.

 But this year has to be different.
 Sadly, there will be no Midnight Service on Christmas Eve but we shall still be having our Carol Service, this time at 3pm on Christmas Eve instead of earlier in the month.

 St Christopher’s will be lit by candles and decorated for Christmas.
 This medieval building always looks magical!
 The Service is traditional, with well-known readings interspersed with carols for all to sing.
 And afterwards there’ll be mince pies and mulled wine in the Hardy Room next door.
 All are very welcome so once again we hope for a bumper turn out.

 Lastly, we shall be having our Christmas Hamper raffle again this year and it will be drawn at the end of the Carol Service.
 Tickets - in aid of church funds – should be on sale by the time you read this, and we will deliver the hamper to the winner’s home if they are not present later the same afternoon.